 7:00AM to 5:00PM

-If your house starts to smell funny or water pools up in your bathroom and kitchen, it is mainly because the outside drain has blockages.
+If your house starts to smell funny or water pools up in your bathroom and kitchen, it is mainly because you’ve got a blocked outside drain.
 But don’t fret!
 Outside drains getting blocked is a widespread occurrence in any residential household.
+But you may need a professional hand and a friendly plumbing service for stubborn blockage.

 So, without any more dilly-dallying, let’s get on with it!

-Keeping the outside drains in good health is essential to avoid significant plumbing hazards and hygiene issues.
-The most common agents that can cause your outside drain to clog are tree branches, leaves, soil, moss, and other outdoor debris.
+The most common agents that can cause your outside drain to clog are tree branches, leaves, soil, moss, and other outdoor debris amassing on the drain opening.

-But, whatever you flush or pour down the toilet and kitchen pipes can be equally problematic when it comes to clogged outside drains.
+But, whatever you flush or pour down the toilet and kitchen pipes can be equally problematic when it comes to unclogging your outside drain blocked with all those stuff.

 For instance, pouring fat, oil, or tea leaves down your kitchen sink can compromise the integrity of your outside drain.
-Similarly, flushing sanitary products or wet wipes down the bathroom toilet will probably lead to blockages.
-Even leaving hair in the bathroom shower can cause your outside drain to clog.
+Similarly, flushing too much toilet paper, sanitary products or wet wipes down the bathroom toilet will probably lead to blockages.
+Even leaving hair in the bathroom shower or bathroom sink can cause your outside drain to clog.

 Like we said earlier, you can unclog an outside drain most of the time if you know the right tips and tricks.
-So, we’ll highlight the easiest ways to help you keep your pipelines clean and unblocked.
-Let’s take a look!
+So, we’ll highlight the easiest ways to help you keep your pipelines clean and unblocked and keep your plumbing fixtures working as they should.
+Let’s take a look on how to best deal with your blocked outdoor drains!

-It may sound unconventional, but coat hangers can work effectively for unclogging drains.
+This is for those who don’t have any drain rods or a drain snake to unblock drains.
+And so, to unblock a drain outside, it may sound unconventional, but without a drain rod, coat hangers can work effectively for unclogging drains instead.
 If you have an old wire coat hanger lying around the house, pull and straighten it out before bending one end to form a small hook.
-Now, insert the hooked end of the wire hanger carefully inside the drain cover and fish around for any contaminants.
+Now, insert the hooked end of the wire hanger carefully inside the blocked outdoor drain cover and fish around for any contaminants or material that are causing your drain blockages.

 Once you do this, you’ll be able to remove all sorts of nasty items from the outside drain.
-Also, try not to push the gunk further inside the drain because you would want to pull the blockage out of the drain.
+Also, try not to push the gunk further inside the drainage system because you would want to pull the blockage out of the drain.

 After pulling out all the gunk and debris, run some hot water down the drain to clear the path.